nabizare/nabizare.github.io/README.md

     My main source for it is [quantum-algorithm-zoo website.](https://quantumalgorithmzoo.org/)

-3. Mathematics and physics concepts I learn and I need in my research:

-    These are in my list to start:
+3. I started watching some online courses on these topics:

+   + Quantum Thermodynamics
    + Quantum Error Correction
    + Group Theory
-   + {Convex} Optimization